michelepatella/mmeletricarservice.it/README.md

 ## 📦 Deployment & CI/CD

-The project follows a fully automated deployment pipeline using Vercel and GitHub:
+- Fully automated pipeline with Vercel and GitHub integration.

-- Vercel is connected to the GitHub repository
-- Every successful commit to main is automatically built and deployed to https://mmeletricarservice.it
+- Commits to `main` trigger instant production builds at [mmeletricarservice.it](https://mmeletricarservice.it).
-- Preview deploys are generated for other branches and PRs
+- Preview deployments created for all branches and PRs for testing and review.
+- CI runs tests on every push and PR.
-- Real-time analytics and performance insights are available via Vercel Dashboard
+- Real-time build, deployment, and performance monitoring via Vercel Dashboard.
-- Rollbacks and previous deploys are tracked for recovery or auditing
+- Versioned deploys with easy rollback to previous stable releases.
+- Secure management of environment variables and secrets in Vercel.
+- Enables rapid, reliable delivery aligned with modern DevOps best practices.

 <br>